Equivalence Analysis between Counterfactual Regret Minimization and Online Mirror Descent: Experimental Investigation

+The algorithms are compared with FTRL, OMD and CFRs.
+For a fair comparison, the competitors also use \textbf{LA} for computing the average strategy, namely Linear CFR (LCFR) \cite{discfr}, CFR+, FTRL(LA), and OMD(LA).
+FTRL(LA) and OMD(LA)\footnote{A primary experiment shows that the \textbf{LA} versions of FTRL and OMD are significantly faster than the \textbf{UA} versions.} are the algorithms with \textbf{LA} and a regularizer $q^{0:t}(\bm{x}) = q^{0}(\bm{x}) = \sum_{j\in\mathcal{J}}\bm{x}[p_j] \frac{1}{2} \beta_j \|\hat{\bm{x}}\|^2_2$ for $t > 0$.
+We set $\{\beta_j\}$ in FTRL(LA) and OMD(LA) according to \cite{OptimisticRegret}: $\beta_j = 2\sigma + 2 \max_{a\in A_j}\sum_{j'\in C_{j,a}}\beta_{j'}$, where $\sigma$ is a hyper-parameter.
+In FD-FTRL(R) and FTRL(LA), the losses are also weighted linearly, as in LCFR \cite{discfr}.
+All the algorithms use alternating updates, as in CFRs.

-The best results of FTRL, OMD, ReCFR, and PICFR are reported below, by tuning the hyper-parameter of each algorithm (for ReCFR or PICFR, it is $\lambda$.).
-All the algorithms tested here use alternating updating, which is a standard method widely used in CFRs \cite{CFR,CFRPlus}.
-We conduct our experiments in eight benchmark games, including two simplified HULH poker games, Leduc \cite{Leduc} and FHP \cite{DeepCFR}.
-A description of the games is given in Appendix D. The experiments use parts of the code of project OpenSpiel\footnote{https://github.com/deepmind/open\_spiel} \cite{openspiel}.
-The license is Apache-2.0.
+We run a coarse hyper-parameter tuning for each algorithm, and the best results are reported.
+The tuning results of FD-FTRL(R) and FD-OMD(R) are given in Appendix \ref{sec:results}.
+We conduct our experiments in eight benchmark games, including Leduc \cite{Leduc} and FHP \cite{DeepCFR}.
+A description of the games is given in Appendix \ref{sec:descript}.
+The experiments use part of the code of project OpenSpiel \cite{openspiel} .\footnote{https://github.com/deepmind/open\_spiel} The license is Apache-2.0.